isakshiraj/reviewPlatform/README.md

 Contributions are welcome.
 If you would like to improve the project, fix bugs, or add new features, feel free to fork the repository and submit a pull request.

-Please ensure that your code follows the existing project structure and coding standards.

 ---